rh-abir/language-laring-client/README.md

 * firebase use for singup and signin entrigation
 * using JWT for veryfiy authorization
 * Axios, react quary for data loading
-* SSl payment getway adding
+* SSl payment getway using